JohnLeber/DJ-Scratch-Sample/README.md

 **Build Requirements**

 1) [Intel's IPP library](https://software.seek.intel.com/performance-libraries) must be installed first.
-The version used here is 2020.2.254
+The version used here is 2020.2.254.
+If IPP is not isntalled, close Visual Studio before isntalling IPP.
+After installing IPP, open the Project Settings in Visual Studio 2019 and under Configuration Properties make sure there is an entry called Intel-Performance Libraries and check that the "Use Intel IPP" option is set to Single-threaded Static Libraries.
 2) The project was written using Visual studio 2019 (make sure the desktop c++ and MFC options are installed).

 **Credits**